GLGPrograms/ceda-cpm/README.md

 This code acts as loader for the various parts of the CP/M. It loads:

 - 5120 bytes from Head 1, Track 0, Sectors 0-4 in $dc00-$f000.
 This code contains the CP/M command processor (CCP) and part of the CP/M Basic DOS (BDOS) (confirmed by "Soul of CP/M" manual).
 - 3840 bytes from Head 0, Track 0, Sectors 1-15 in $f000-$ff00.
-It contains the remaining part of the BDOS, but it mostly contain the CP/M BIOS (confirmed by "Soul of CP/M" manual).
+It contains the remaining part of the BDOS, but it mostly contain the CP/M BIOS (confirmed by "Soul of CP/M" manual), see [cpm_bios](cpm_bios.asm)

 After loading these sectors, the loader routine jumps to $f200, which is the first entry of the BIOS jump table (BOOT).